yasuo-ozu/rusty-man/README.md

 - Arch Linux: [`rusty-man`][pkg-aur] in the Arch User Repository

 rusty-man is developed for Unix-like systems.
-It should run on other platforms too, but with some limitations:  The `rich` viewer uses ANSI escape codes, which are not supported on older Windows versions.
-The `tui` viewer requires the ncurses library.
+It should run on other platforms too, but with some limitations:  The `rich` and `tui` viewers uses ANSI escape codes, which are not supported on older Windows versions.
 If you have trouble running rusty-man on your platform or if you want to help porting rusty-man to other platforms, please let me know.

 ## Integrations